JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20260210/KingCountyMeasures20260210.md

 [Link to the interactive calculator](calculator_northshore_20260210_enhanced){:target="_blank" rel="noopener"}

 [Link to the interactive cost impact estimating calculator version 2 {shows how guesstimated future bond tax rates are meaningless}](table_northshore_bond_20260210){:target="_blank" rel="noopener"}

-This next chart shows the estimated average annual taxes for just this bond for local property taxpayers.
-The worst case scenario for taxpayers is usually the assumption of zero new construction.
-Another reasonable scenario to consider is continued new construction for each tax collection year of this one bond at the same pace as the latest tax year.

 ![Northshore SD average annual costs for different new construction rates](pagesManual/LeviesReport/20260210/NorthshoreNewConstruction.png "Northshore SD new construction chart")